SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/attack_models/command_injection_attack_model.md

-# Command Injection Attacks
+# Command Injection Attacks Model

 This type of attack targets unvalidated and not properly sanitised user input, aiming to compromise the normal execution of a web application by causing an unintended exit.
 E.g., "an SQL Command injection attack occurs when a malicious user, through specifically crafted input, causes a web application to generate and send a query that functions differently than the programmer intended".

+---

 ## Definition

 This is a class of attacks to which web applications are susceptible, resulting from the semantic gap existing between database interpretation and web application interpretation, as well as from the inappropriate handling of user input.
 The negative technical impact of this type of attack is the execution of unauthorised commands, thus affecting the confidentiality, integrity and availability of the system.

+---

+## Attack Categories

 There are several variants of this type of attack:

 * LDAP Injection;
 * IMAP/SMTP Command Injection;